-In order to effectively track and support the behaviour of students over time all staff use the ARBOR Behaviour Log.
-This allows instant recording of behaviours- both positive and negative so that praise and direction can be given where necessary in an efficient and effective manner.
+In order to effectively track and support the behaviour of students over time, all staff use the ARBOR Behaviour Log.
+This allows instant recording of behaviours- both positive and negative, so that praise and direction can be given where necessary in an efficient and effective manner.
 Records of both positive and negative behaviour will be put on ARBOR.
 The class teacher or member of staff must record the incident in ARBOR using the drop-down tabs provided.
+The teacher will log demerits as 'resolved' if a sanction is being set for them and 'unresolved' if no sanction is set at that point.
+Unresolved demerits would typically be issued for a first example of low-level disruption in a lesson, a first missed homework ('prep') deadline, forgetting equipment for the first time etc. Sanctions (which resolve the demerits) would typically be issued for serious misbehaviour, persistent disruption or repeated examples of missed deadlines, forgotten equipment etc.